cheng-tan/vowpalwabbit.github.io/_guides/contextual_bandits.md

   - **Actions:** time in minutes - {1 ,2 , ...N}
   - **Reward:** - the total downtime

 You want  _APP_ to take actions that provide the highest possible reward.
 In machine learning parlance, we want a _model_ that tells us which action to take.
-This scenario is similar to a traditional Multi-Armed Bandit (MAB) problem.

-### Multi-Armed Bandit

-The term _Multi-Armed Bandit (MAB)_ comes from a hypothetical experiment where a gambler must choose between multiple slot machine (_one-armed bandits_) actions, each with an unknown payout.
-The goal is to maximize the payout by optimally choosing the best actions when odds and payouts are unknown.

-In MAB, the gambler has no information at all to make a decision.
-The_APP_ differs from MAB because you have some information available to the _APP_, which is the context.
-In the Contextual Bandit problem, a learner (the gambler in the hypothetical experiment) repeatedly observes a context, chooses an action, and observes a loss/cost/reward for the chosen action only.

 ### Policy vs. model